• Skip to primary navigation

 • Cocoa powder: I use unsweetened Dutch-processed cocoa powder.

-• Coconut flour: An excellent flour substitute.
-Try to measure it by weight - it's extremely absorbent, so each extra gram can make a difference.
+• Coconut flour: Try to measure it by weight - it's extremely absorbent, so each extra gram can make a difference.

 • Baking powder: Make sure it's fresh.
-And if you need this recipe to be gluten-free, verify that too.
+And if you need this recipe to be gluten-free, please verify that, too.

 Instructions

-Making this keto chocolate pie is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this pie:

-In a large bowl, use a hand whisk to mix the ingredients in the order listed, starting with the liquid ingredients, and then adding in the dry ingredients.
+In a large bowl, use a hand whisk to mix the ingredients in the order listed, starting with the liquid ingredients and then adding the dry ingredients.

 Pour the mixture into a greased 9-inch pie plate.
-Bake the pie in a 325°F oven until the edges are puffed and set but the center is still jiggly, about 25 minutes.
-Shield the edges with strips of foil after the first 15 minutes.
+Bake the pie in a 325°F oven until the edges are puffed and set and the center is still jiggly, about 25 minutes.

-The edges of the pie will darken much faster than its center.
-To make sure they don't burn, you should shield them midway through baking by placing loose strips of foil on top of them, as shown in the video below.
+1. The edges of the pie will darken much faster than its center.
+To make sure they don't burn, shield them midway through baking by placing loose strips of foil on top of them, as shown in the photo below.

 What type of cocoa powder do you recommend?